 #4 Create a Retirement Financial Plan for Taxes

 Although you will be retiring, taxes will still be something you need to pay for.
 Many retirement incomes will come with different taxes, and you will need to find ways to ensure these taxes won’t affect your financial future during your retirement.
-You can ask a financial expert to guide you through these taxes and create a plan for these taxes.
+You can ask a financial expert like this retirement financial advisor to guide you through these taxes and create a plan for these taxes.

 #5 Have a Source of Income During Retirement

 Since you will retire, you will need to make sure that you have a steady flow of income to pay for whatever you will need during your retirement.
 You will need to check which source of income is available to you and what taxes will be attached to these income avenues to plan accordingly.

 Depending on where you are while you were working, you may be paying a retirement plan within your social security account or CPF (in Singapore) or EPF (in Malaysia).
 When you retire, it is an excellent income source you can use during your retirement.
 Check how many contributions you have made and how to claim them when you retire.